 Image Source: DDI Global Leadership Forecast, 2018

 Some companies still struggle with both identifying and recognizing their top talent because their practices and systems are still, fundamentally, hierarchical.
 The way work is done has changed to cross-functional teams, which are spun up to address high priority issues and then disbanded once solutions are in place.
-In today’s workforce employees spend far more of their days participating in these cross functional teams than in the confines of their functional workgroup.
+In today’s workforce employees spend far more of their days participating in these cross-functional teams than in the confines of their functional workgroup.
 When this is the case, the hierarchical manager may struggle to fully understand both the team member’s impact and their opportunities for growth and development.

-To be able to recognize the impact of their top talent, managers need both visibility into the goals and progress of the cross-functional teams their people participate on and the means to gather feedback from those people with whom they work most closely.
+To be able to recognize the impact of their top talent, managers need both visibility into the goals and progress of the cross-functional teams their people participate in and the means to gather feedback from those people with whom they work most closely.

 HR technology, purpose-built for Continuous Performance Management, is how HR teams are able to motivate today’s workforce without additional administrative overhead.
-It supports increasing the visibility of individual and team goals ensuring alignment to an organization’s top priorities, and facilitates managers having crucial conversations around feedback, development and recognition.
+It supports increasing the visibility of individual and team goals ensuring alignment to an organization’s top priorities and facilitates managers having crucial conversations around feedback, development, and recognition.
 And, importantly, it is where the continuous insights are collected and made actionable in order to address your CEO’s top workforce worries around building a leadership pipeline and retaining top talent.